tufts-ml/opioid-overdose-models/CASTNet/README.md

 cook-county-features and ma-features make appropriate input files to feed to CASTNet --> these files are saved in 'Data'

-hughes-CASTNet.ipynb is the notebook that runs CASTNet to get predictions, i would start there to explore code
+is the notebook that runs CASTNet to get predictions, i would start there to explore code

 Changes to our CASTNet from the original include:
 - removing crime and replacing with SVI